gomods/athens/DEVELOPMENT.md

 ## Code freeze

 The first step to a release is a code freeze.
-This is a period of time during which we don't merge anything to the `master` branch.
+This is 1-2 weeks (depending on the features and bugfixes we intend to release) during which we don't merge anything but critical bugfixes to the `master` branch.
 The code in `master` is essentially a release candidate (we don't cut a new branch for RC's at the moment) to test.
-We'll push bugfixes to `master` only if needed.

 ## Release branch

-Right before we un-freeze the `master` branch, we will cut a new branch called `release-v1.X.Y`.
+Right before we un-freeze the `master` branch, we will cut a new branch called `release-v0.x.y`.
 Make sure the branch name starts with `release-v`, followed by the [semver](https://semver.org) release number.

+>You need to have permissions to create a new branch in origin, whether through the GitHub site or running `push origin release-v0.x.x`

 ### Note about the release number

 We follow the [semver](https://semver.org) convention for our release numbers.
-At the moment, we're not at `v1`, so release versions are `v0.x.y`. `x` is the `MINOR` number, and `y` is the `MAJOR` number.
+At the moment, we're not at `v1`, so release versions are `v0.x.y`. `x` is the `MINOR` number, and `y` is the `PATCH` number.
 You'll need to decide which one to update.

 If there are significant new features in this release, choose to update the minor version.
 Otherwise, choose to update the patch version.
-Reminder: semver convention looks like this: `v1.$MINOR.$PATCH`.
+Reminder: semver convention looks like this: `v0.MINOR.PATCH`.

 ## Creating the new release in GitHub